UMD-INST377/Group-Project-Base/README.md

 ## Server application API
 All api endpoints are prefixed with `/api`.
 For example to `GET` census data you would use `api/census`.\
 In general, the api consists of 1 endpoint for each table in the server's database.
-Each endpoint's HTTP method corresponds to the following actions.
+Each endpoint's HTTP methods corresponds to the following actions.
 * GET - Displays and returns the table's SQL data.
 * PUT - Updates a particular value.